slipstream/SlipStreamDocumentation/docs/release_notes/candidate_releases.rst

 New features and bug fixes in v3.19
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-v3.19 is a maintenance release.
+Version v3.19 is a maintainence release that incorporates dependency
+upgrades with bug and security fixes.

 Migration
 ~~~~~~~~~